vocalpy/crowsetta/doc/index.rst

 .. code-block:: python

+   >>> list_of_sequences = my_sequence_loading_function(file='annotation.txt')
    >>> syllables_from_sequences = []
-   >>> for a_seq in seq:
+   >>> for a_sequence in list_of_sequences:
-   ...     seq_dict = seq.to_dict()  # convert Sequence to Python dictionary
-   ...     # so we can get the name of the audio file associated with the Sequence ...     spect = some_spectrogram_making_function(seq['file']) ...     syllables = []
+   ...     # get name of the audio file associated with the Sequence ...     audio_file = a_sequence.file
+   ...     # then create a spectrogram from that audio file ...     spect = some_spectrogram_making_function(audio_file)
+   ...     syllables = []
-   ...     for seg in seq.segments:
+   ...     for segment in a_sequence.segments:
-   ...         syllable = spect[:, seg.onset:seg.offset]  ## spectrogram is a 2d numpy array
+   ...         ## spectrogram is a 2d numpy array so we index into using onset and offset from segment ...         syllable = spect[:, segment.onset_s:segment.offset_s] ...         syllables.append(syllable)
-   ...         syllables.append(syllable)
    ...     syllables_from_sequences.append(syllables)

-This code is succinct and looks like idiomatic Python.
+This code is succinct, compared to the data munging code you usually write when dealing with audio files and annotation formats.
+It reads like idiomatic Python.
 For a deeper dive into why this is useful, see :ref:`background`.

 **A**  ``Transcriber`` **that makes it convenient to work with any annotation format**
 --------------------------------------------------------------------------------------

-As mentioned, ``crowsetta`` provides you with a ``Transcriber`` that comes equipped with convenience functions to do the work of converting for you.
+As mentioned, ``crowsetta`` provides you with a ``Transcriber`` that comes equipped with convenience functions to do the work of loading and saving annotations for you.

 .. code-block:: python